proximalmoss/proximalmoss/README.md

 🎯 **Aspiring Data Scientist** | 💻 Python Enthusiast | 📊 Data Explorer

 Welcome to my GitHub!
-I'm currently pursuing a Bachelor's in Computer Application and exploring the world of data science with hands-on projects in Python, SQL, and data visualization.
+I'm currently pursuing a Bachelor's in Computer Application (2nd year) and exploring the world of data science with hands-on projects in Python, SQL, and data visualization.

 ---